 The estimates you see on your Social Security statement are based on working until that stated age.
-For example, if your Social Security statement says you will get $1,100 a month at age 62, that estimate assumes you work until you turn 62.
+For example, if your Social Security statement says you will get $1,100 a month at age 62, that estimate assumes you'll work until you turn 62.

-For the purpose of maximizing a future survivor benefit, you'll want the higher earner to delay the start of benefits to age 70 if possible.
-When married, the lower earner, however, should often start their benefits at an earlier age.
+For the purpose of maximizing your future survivor benefit, you may want to plan for the higher earner between the two of you to delay the start of benefits to age 70 if possible.
+The lower earner, however, may want to start their benefits at an earlier age.

 Some pension plans offer a larger initial monthly benefit when you take early retirement; the pension benefit then automatically goes down when you become eligible to draw on Social Security.
 If you are not aware of this, you may think you will get your full pension benefit plus Social Security.

-If you plan on working part-time during early retirement your Social Security benefits may be reduced.
-The reduction is based on something called the Social Security earnings limit and it only applies if you have not yet reached full retirement age.
-If your income is higher than the limit, your benefits will be reduced.
+If you plan on working part-time during early retirement, you may find your Social Security benefits reduced.
+The reduction is based on something called the "Social Security earnings limit," and it only applies if you have not yet reached full retirement age.
+If your income is higher than the earnings limit, your benefits will be reduced.